uc-cdis/bc-cwl/version2/README.md

-# Brain analysis pipeline
+# Brain Commons analysis pipelines

-Brain analysis pipeline pulls human MRI scans from the [Brain Commons](https://data.braincommons.org/), performs post-processing and calculations, and returns measures of the subfields of the human brain regions.
+Brain Commons analysis pipelines pull human MRI scans from the [Brain Commons](https://data.braincommons.org/), perform post-processing and calculations, and return measures of the subfields of the human brain regions.
-It allows calculating hippocampal subfield volumes and subcortical volumes.
+Currently, two pipelines are available for calculating hippocampal subfield volumes and subcortical volumes.

 ## Setup

-The pipeline pulls python and environment images from quay.io/cdis.
-The pipeline configuration and setup scripts are stored in the CWL directory, you can copy them to your working directory.
+Pipelines pull python and environment images from quay.io/cdis.
+Configuration and setup scripts are stored in the CWL directory, you can copy them to your working directory.

 ### Dependencies